 -

-Anyone tired of disposables dying unexpectedly mid-day
+Anyone tired of a disposable dying with little warning

 -